NVIDIA-AI-IOT/deepstream_reference_apps/deepstream-tracker-3d/README.md

 ## Output Retrival and Visualization

 ### DeepStream Direct Visualization
 When the pipeline is launced, DeepStream shows the output video like below while processing the input video.
-The bounding boxes are reprojected from 3D to 2D and correspond to full human body even though there are partial occlusions.
+The 3D bounding boxes of the people are reconstructed and plotted even though there are partial occlusions.
 The result video is saved as `out.mp4`.

 ![sample 3d tracking results](figures/.retail_osd.png)